Select to show only sentences for areas which are significant or exceptional

 Guidance

-Due to the low number of suspensions and permanent exclusions nationally in sixth forms, it has not been possible to make the same comparisons as with the whole schools measure (highest/lowest 20%).
+Due to the low number of suspensions and permanent exclusions nationally in sixth forms, it has not been possible to make the same comparisons as with the whole schools measure (highest 20%).
 Instead, the IDSR treats suspensions as it does exclusions and displays the school number and national average.
-For this same reason the IDSR does not look at repeat suspensions for sixth forms or make comparisons to schools with similar levels of deprivation as with the whole school section.
+For this same reason, the IDSR does not look at the school percentage for pupils with 2 or more suspensions for sixth forms or make comparisons to schools with similar levels of deprivation as with the whole school section.

 There is no cohort threshold applied in this section.